Book Your Trip

 TRAIL CONDITIONS: Rolling terrain with long uphill and downhill sections and little or no shade.
 Sturdy hiking shoes, trekking poles and adequate sun protection (hat, sunglasses, sunscreen) are recommended.
 As is enough water to make it between campsites, where you can replenish your water supply.
 Rain can result in trail closures.
 Contact Catalina Conservancy at 310.510.2595 for updates on conditions.

 WILDLIFE: American Bison roam freely along many sections of the trail and can be unpredictable.
 You may encounter Catalina Island fox in the cooler hours of dawn and dusk.
-Rattlesnakes are also part of the island’s ecosystem, as are Bald Eagles and mule deer.
+Rattlesnakes are also part of the island’s ecosystem, as are Bald Eagles.
 Never approach, taunt or disrespect wildlife in any way.

 CAMPING: Camping is only permitted in five designated campgrounds along the Trans-Catalina Trail: Hermit Gulch, Black Jack, Little Harbor, Two Harbors, and Parson’s Landing.
 All campgrounds have potable water, except for Parson’s Landing.
 Lockers at Parson’s Landing stocked with 2.5 gallons of water, 1 bundle of wood, and a fire starter can be preordered from Two Harbors Visitor Services at 310.510.4205.
-Each locker costs $20.
-You must pick up your locker key at Visitor Services before hiking out to Parson’s Landing.
+Each locker costs $25.
+You must stop by the Two Harbors Visitor Services Center before hiking out to Parson's Landing to receive your locker number and combination.
 Lockers are not included with camping reservations.

 You can also purchase firewood, charcoal, and fire starters from Visitor Services, either in person or over the phone, and have it delivered to your campsite at Little Harbor and Two Harbors.
 No fires are permitted at Black Jack and Hermit Gulch campgrounds.